Since 2006, Suncor has been a part of Canada’s renewable liquid fuels industry.

 Alberta Zero Emissions Truck Electrification Collaboration

-In June 2021, we announced a first-of-its-kind project, Alberta Zero Emissions Truck Electrification Collaboration (AZETEC), to design, manufacture and test long-range hydrogen fuel cell trucks to operate year-round between Calgary and Edmonton.
-This 18-month pilot is an important first step to develop affordable commercial hydrogen transport fuelling stations.
+In June 2021, we announced a first-of-its-kind project, Alberta Zero Emissions Truck Electrification Collaboration (AZETEC), to design, manufacture and test long-range hydrogen fuel cell trucks.
+This 18-month pilot is an important first step to develop affordable commercial hydrogen transport fueling stations.